summerfieldlab/summerfieldlab.github.io/practical.md

 To contact the lab PI, please write to [christopher.summerfield@psy.ox.ac.uk](mailto:christopher.summerfield@psy.ox.ac.uk).

 We recruit volunteers to participate in our experiments!
-If you are interested, please write to [HIPlab@psy.ox.ac.uk](mailto:HIPlab@psy.ox.ac.uk) or search for us on [Amazon Mechanical Turk](https://www.mturk.com) or [Prolific Academic](https://www.prolific.co/participants).
-You will be compensated for your time.
+If you are interested, please write to [HIPlab@psy.ox.ac.uk](mailto:HIPlab@psy.ox.ac.uk) or search for us on [Prolific Academic](https://www.prolific.co/participants).
+You will be compensated for your time at approximately living wage (£10-12/h)

 Visitors: If you are visiting us in person, New Radcliffe House can be found [here](https://www.google.com/maps/place/New+Radcliffe+House/@51.7602085,-1.2678242,17z/data=!3m1!4b1!4m5!3m4!1s0x4876c6a0bb731c63:0x611f4a7211f034b8!8m2!3d51.7602085!4d-1.2656355).